 “Nothing concerns me less than the fate of a woman.
 There are so many in the world, and it is good to make changes.”

 Articulated with little shame, I doubt Sade is the only man to dream up that line.

-Call me unromantic but it is actually because I am a staunch romantic that I hurt for the sake of knowing that a large percentage of the sexual acts conducting in the world on any given day are performed against the security of women.
+Call me unromantic but I hurt for the sake of knowing that a large percentage of the sexual acts conducting in the world on any given day are performed against the security of women.

 Sade may have been the daddy of Sadism but perhaps that’s only because he wrote about it with such profound confidence.

 He was a criminal and a convicted maniac.
 No one liked that he was writing like this, in fact his books were banned but I wonder about his heroism because, without having read this book, I truly thought that I was making up the thoughts I had about chauvinistic cruelty.